cristinasofia/coding-practice/concepts/operating-systems.md

 - An application can be **both concurrent and parallel** when it processes multiple tasks concurrently in multi-core CPU at the same time.

 - **Context switching** is the technique where CPU time is shared accross all running processes and is key for multitasking.
+  - A context switch is the time spent switching between two processes (Le., bringing a waiting process into execution and sending an executing process into waiting/terminated state).
+This happens in multitasking.
+The operating system must bring the state information of waiting processes into memory and save the state information of the currently running process.
+  - To measure the time spent in a context switch: we would like to record the timestamps of the last and first instruction of the swapping processes.
+The context switch time is the difference in the timestamps between the two processes.
 - **Thread pools** allow decoupling task submission and execution.
 - **Locks** are a synchronization technique used to limit access to a resource in an environment where there are many threads of execution.
 An example of a lock is a **mutex** which is used to guard shared data such as a linked-list, an array, or any simple primitive type.
 A mutex allows only a single thread to access a resource.
 - **Thread safety** is a concept that means different threads can access the same resources without exposing erroneous behavior or producing unpredictable results, such as a race condition of deadlock.